ondras12345/IR-vlc-control/README.md

 There are probably better choices, like [LIRC](http://www.lirc.org/) (linux) or [WinLIRC](http://winlirc.sourceforge.net/) (Windows), but I wanted to create my own, simple to edit solution.

+## Archived
+I no longer use this software.
+There will be no further development.
+Feel free to fork and continue on your own.

 ## Setup and installation
 1. Download this repository - download the latest release from the [Releases](https://github.com/ondras12345/IR-vlc-control/releases) page **and copy** [PyVLChttp](https://github.com/cheydrick/PyVLChttp/) repo to the `IR-vlc-control/PyVLChttp` directory,
 **OR clone** this repository and run `script/setup`.
 This initialises submodules.